History of the Formation of Telangana

 Why was Telangana created?

 The supporters of Telangana have cited discrepancies and deprivation in many areas such as water resources distribution, jobs and allotments of budget as the basic reasons for creating a new state.
 The region used to contribute approximately 62% of the revenues generated in Andhra Pradesh.
 It has been stated that even though it had almost 69% of the catchment areas of both Godavari and Krishna, it received only around 19% of the benefit provided by the various irrigation projects.
 It has also been alleged that in majority of the years the state government did not spend the money allotted for the development of Telangana.

 Professor Jayashankar has estimated that only 20% of government employees are recruited from the region.
 As far as the secretariat is concerned, the count goes down to around 10% and only 5% of the officers who lead various departments are from Telangana.
 He has also pointed out that in the 50 years of the state's existence, chief ministers from Telangana have served for only six-and-a-half years.

 The proponents of Telangana have also pointed that the state legislature as well as the Lok Sabha has failed to honour the various agreements, promises and plans and this has left the state in a lurch of neglect, backwardness and exploitation.

 Controversy and objection in creating Telangana

-Ever since the creation of Telangana was announced there was a lot of protest from various politicians in Andhra Pradesh.
-However, a major incident occurred on February 13, 2014 when Meira Kumar, the speaker, introduced the bill at 1200 hours.
+Ever since the creation of Telangana was announced, there was a lot of protest from various politicians in Andhra Pradesh.
+However, a major incident occurred on 13 February 2014 when the speaker Meira Kumar allowed the introduction of the bill at 1200 hours.
 A lot of slogans were being shouted and it was at this time that Lagadapati Rajagopal, the then Congress MP from the Vijaywada constituency, used pepper sprays.
 He, later, went on to say that he had used it in self defence since MPs from other states had attacked him.
 His actions caused a lot of disturbance to the proceedings of Lok Sabha and some members of the lower house of Parliament had to be hospitalised.